Havaner lebn: History

-Havaner lebn was founded by Elieser Aronowsky, Oscar Pinis and Carlos Shwarzapel.
-During its first years it came out weekly.
+Havaner lebn was founded by Elieser Aronowsky, Oscar Pinis, Carlos Shwarzapel and Asher Penn.
 Pinis was the editor of Havaner lebn 1932–1935.
 Sender Meyer Kaplan became the editor of Havaner lebn in 1935.
 He was assisted by Abraham J. Dubelman, who acted as co-editor of the newspaper.
 The authors of the newspaper were generally male.
+During its first years it came out weekly.

 The newspaper carried advertisements for Jewish businesses.
 Havaner lebn published a yearly almanac, which became a key source on the history of the Jewish community in Cuba for this period.

 In 1936 attacks on Havaner lebn were issued in the press organs of José Ignacio Rivero, which accused the newspaper of being leftist and anti-Cuban.
-As a result Kaplan was arrested and detained for four weeks.
+As a result, Kaplan was arrested and detained for four weeks.

 From 1937 onwards it was published twice-weekly.
 It became a bilingual (Yiddish/Spanish) publication in the 1950s.

 The last issue was published on December 31, 1960.
 Many of the companies advertising in the newspaper had been nationalized, and would no longer pay the bills for ordered adverts.
 Both Kaplan and Dubelman migrated to Miami, United States shortly afterwards.